vefunder/protocol-research-review/articles/spiraldao/Spiral_DAO.md

 Spiral DAO's smart contract architecture is designed to incentivize users to stake in selected yield bonding pools while maintaining necessary relative inflation.

 The `MasterMind` contract is an upgradeable proxy yield aggregator central to the yield bonding system and comprises three roles: `Service`, `Drainers`, and `Owner`.
 The `Service` role handles lower-level threats and non-impactful activities, while the `Drainers` can take corresponding rewards (CRV/BAL/other) to the DAO/Treasury address.
-The `Owner` role, Spiral DAO's multi-sig, can add pools, change delegate-call adapters, and increase withdrawal fees (in addiiton to privileges of other roles).
+The `Owner` role, Spiral DAO's multi-sig, can add pools, change delegate-call adapters, and increase withdrawal fees (in addition to privileges of other roles).

 `MasterMind` features two types of "Adapters": `XXXAdapter.sol`, consisting of hardcoded routes for zaps and view information of reward tokens for drains, and `XXDelegate.sol`, which holds the code `MasterMind` used for delegate calls of different protocols.
 The latter is crucial for security reasons.
 The `MasterMind` contract owner can set the `Rewarder` contract address, which determines the token distribution for each user based on the allocated rewards per 1 LP token per pool.
 Reward rates are updated by the admin role, guided by off-chain scripts that calculate the price of Coil, collateral protocol yield, and the required APR to sustain per 1 LP for the target pool in `COIL`.

-The architecture also includes a `SpiralStaking` contract based on Olympus DAO that mints COIL and SPR tokens through vaults, a `Router` used to efficiently swap between COIL/SPR and USDC, and a `SpiralRedeem` contract that lets users redeem COIL for treasury USDC.
+The architecture also includes a `SpiralStaking` contract based on Olympus DAO that mints COIL and SPR tokens through vaults, a `Router` used to efficiently swap between COIL/SPR and USDC, and a `SpiralRedeem` contract that lets users redeem COIL for Treasury USDC.

 ### Deployed Contracts